-Daybreak has acquired a 30% working interest in 1,400 acres in the Michigan Basin where we have two shallow crude oil prospects.
-The leases have been secured and multiple targets have been identified through a 2-D seismic interpretation.
-A 3-D seismic survey was obtained in January and February of 2017.
-An analysis of the seismic survey confirmed the prospect identified on the 2-D seismic, as well as identified several additional drilling locations.
-We will obtain an additional 3-D survey to better delineate the other locations before a drilling program commences.
-The wells will be drilled vertically with conventional completions and no hydraulic fracturing will be required.
-The first well is expected to be drilled during the late summer of 2018.
+In January 2017, we acquired a 30% working interest in 1,400 acres in the Michigan Basin.
+The leases have been secured and multiple targets were identified through a 2-D seismic interpretation.
+A 3-D seismic survey was obtained in January and February of 2017 on the first prospect.
+An analysis of the 3-D seismic survey confirmed the first prospect originally identified on the 2-D seismic, as well as several additional drilling locations.
+We have plans to obtain an additional 3-D survey on the second prospect after drilling a well on the first prospect, however; the two prospects are independent of each other and the success or failure of either one does not effect the other.
+The wells will be drilled vertically with conventional completions and no hydraulic fracturing is anticipated.
+With the settlement of our debt obligations in December 2018 with Maximilian, our former lender, the Company acquired an additional 40% working interest, bringing our aggregate working interest in Michigan to 70%.
+The first well is expected to be drilled during the late summer of 2019.

-Results of Operations - For the years ended February 28, 2018 and February 28, 2017 - Continuing Operations
+Results of Operations - For the years ended February 28, 2019 and February 28, 2018 - Continuing Operations